hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

     .execute();
 ```

-Notice the use of the `.as(anchor, recursive)` method.
-It specifies separately the anchor member
+Notice the use of the `.as(anchorTerm, recursiveTerm)` method.
+It specifies the anchor and recursive
-from the recursive member subquery of the recursive CTE.
+terms of the recursive CTE separately.

 Also, there's an alternative method `asUnion()` that implements recursive CTEs using the `UNION` operator rather than the default `UNION ALL` operator.
 This variant is only supported by the PostgreSQL and MariaDB databases.